Learn English with Netflix: 10 Fantastic TV Series and Movies for English Practice

-Actress Lily James plays a writer from London who discovers the secret behind the formation of a literary club on the island of Guernsey.
+A writer from London discovers the secret behind the formation of a literary club on the island of Guernsey.
 The story takes place just after the German occupation of the island during World War II.

 This movie is an extremely moving period piece (fiction that depicts a historical era) that will capture your attention from the very beginning.

 Learners will get to listen to a variety of British accents.
-You even have an opportunity to practice reading alongside the show by purchasing the book on which the film is based.
+You even have an opportunity to practice reading alongside the show with the book on which the film is based.